makerspet/makerspet.github.io/_posts/2025-04-28-connect-ydlidar-x3-to-makerspet-esp32-boards.md

 Follow this step if you are using Kaia.ai ROS2 PC software for robot mapping, navigation, SLAM and visualization.
 Otherwise you can skip this step.

-When you get to running the Kaia.ai Docker image, edit `telem.yaml` file and change `lidar_model` to:
+Override the default LiDAR model when you launch your robot using the `lidar_model` argument, see [more details](https://github.com/kaiaai/kaiaai#overriding-default-robot-and-lidar-models-per-launch):

+Set the `lidar_model` argument as follows:
-- `"YDLIDAR-X3-PRO"` for YDLIDAR X3 PRO
+- `YDLIDAR-X3` for YDLIDAR X3
-- `"YDLIDAR-X3"` for YDLIDAR X3
+- `YDLIDAR-X3-PRO` for YDLIDAR X3 PRO
-- `"YDLIDAR-X2-X2L"` for YDLIDAR X2 and X2L
+- `YDLIDAR-X2-X2L` for YDLIDAR X2 and X2L

 ```
-pico /ros_ws/src/makerspet_mini/config/telem.yaml
+ros2 launch kaiaai_bringup physical.launch.py robot_model:=makerspet_loki lidar_model:=YDLIDAR-X3-PRO
 ```

-Keep in mind that changes to this file will get lost when the `kaiaai/kaiaai` container shuts down, so you would have to edit this file again next time you launch the `kaiaai` Docker image.
-However, future Kaia.ai releases are going to implement automatic ROS2 LiDAR configuration, so you will not have to edit the `telem.yaml` file.
+The full list of supported `lidar_model` arguments is [here](https://github.com/kaiaai/kaiaai#list-of-supported-lidars).

-When you get to connecting your ESP32 to your local PC, your local PC should print your LiDAR model `LDS model YDLIDAR-X3-PRO`.
+When your robot's ESP32 connects to your local ROS2 PC, your local PC should print your LiDAR model `LDS model YDLIDAR-X3-PRO`.

 Your YDLIDAR sensor should be powered on and spinning.